dat-ecosystem-archive/book/src/ch01-03-bitfield.md

 flip a bit to `0`.
 Because we can only operate on bytes, the easiest way to achieve this is to apply a bitmask.

-If you consider the following lookup table, in binary notation:
+Consider the following lookup table, in binary notation:

 ```rust
 let data_update = vec![